abhiomkar/whois-home/README.md

 # Whois Home

-Get a notification on your iPhone/Android when someone enters or leaves your home using `nmap`.
+Get a notification on your iPhone/Android when someone enters or leaves your home.

 `nmap` command to display all devices which are currently connected to wifi network / router.